You are here:

 - Include the application fee or evidence that you qualify to have the application fee waived.
 Other costs may be incurred in granting access to the documents that you have requested.
 For more information see Costs.

 - Be made to the agency that holds the documents you are seeking.

-Contact details of agencies are available on the website of the Freedom of Information Commissioner.
+Contact details of agencies are available on the website of the Victorian Information Commissioner.

 If the documents are about your personal affairs, you should provide evidence of your identity.
 For example, a photocopy or electronic copy of your current Drivers Licence.